saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 author: Saurabh
 tags: [microsoft, ai, agents, foundry, copilot, wellington]
 slug: microsoft-build-localhost-wellington-2026
-description: "Live notes and honest takes from Microsoft's Build //localhost event in Wellington — the good, the fuzzy, and the one thing I'm trying first."
+description: "Live notes and honest takes from Microsoft's Build //localhost event in Wellington: the good, the fuzzy, and the one thing I'm trying first."
 ---

 ## Eight things I noticed at Microsoft Build //localhost:Wellington